Ian Simmonds: Music

-Since the midst of the 1990s, he worked with several other artists Leftfield, Goldfrapp, pressure drop on various collaborations, remixes, accompanied by appearances on dozens of compilations.
-He also contributed the music to Adam Smiths Channel 4 documentary A.I.P.S.
+Since the mid-1990s, he has worked with several other artists such as Leftfield, Goldfrapp, and Pressure Drop on various collaborations, remixes, and accompanied by appearances on dozens of compilations.
+He also composed music for Adam Smith's Channel 4 documentary A.I.P.S.

-In 2005, Simmonds moved to Germany to work with local musicians on his jazz project Wise in Time; since then he has published as Ian Simmonds for Musik Krause, a sublabel of Freude am Tanzen, where five EPs got released and his recent LP, Ian Simmonds: Burgenland Dubs.
+In 2005, Simmonds moved to Germany to work with local musicians on his jazz project Wise in Time.
+Since then, he has released music under his own name through Musik Krause, a sublabel of Freude am Tanzen, where five EPs were released and his recent LP, Ian Simmonds: Burgenland Dubs.